 6. Monique and Lane’s union.

 Lane has one more challenge before he can claim victory and that is to save Monique for the clutches of the Smiths.
 After the race, the Smiths come to claim Monique; Lane comes running after them, grabs Monique and challenges Ricky to a duel….with ski poles.
 Lane loses his ski pole in the duel and Ricky goes charging in for the kill, but Lane steps out of the way, grabs Ricky’s pole and throws him into his mother.
-He then carries Monique off over his shoulder and his finally defeated his demons (well except Johnny).
+He then carries Monique off over his shoulder and has finally defeated his demons (well except Johnny).

-It’s a real shame that director Savage Steve Holland wasn’t given more opportunities to direct movies (he made One Crazy Summer a year later and then into television), because he has a wonderful sense of cinema about him.
+It’s a real shame that director Savage Steve Holland wasn’t given more opportunities to direct movies (he made One Crazy Summer a year later and then went into television), because he has a wonderful sense of cinema about him.
 His direction is often very creative, which is amazing considering that this was his first film.
 Here’s just a few examples of Holland’s inventive direction:

-2. The dance scene begins with a close up of the singer (Elizabeth Daily), then the camera pulls back to reveal students dancing on the floor, and the camera pans over to the right to reveal Lane and Charles sitting at a table, both looking complete dejected.
+2. The dance scene begins with a close up of the singer (Elizabeth Daily), then the camera pulls back to reveal students dancing on the floor, and it pans over to the right to reveal Lane and Charles sitting at a table, both looking complete dejected.
 In a single shot, Holland perfectly establishes Lane’s relationship to the rest of the student body.

 Writer/Director: Savage Steven Holland.